- Download our Moving to Ottawa Guide (PDF)

 Medical facilities in Ottawa

-Public hospitals in Ottawa provide a good standard of care, but waiting lists can be long.
-Another challenge expats face is finding family doctors or general practitioners (GPs).
+Another challenge you might face is finding family doctors or general practitioners (GPs).
 Most family doctors in Ottawa have long lists of patients, and many clinics place limitations on accepting new patients.
+Tens of thousands of Ottawa residents lack access to primary care providers, a problem exacerbated by physician retirements and underinvestment in primary care.

 Health insurance in Ottawa

-Prescription medicines, dentistry and optometry are not part of the OHIP coverage, except under special conditions, so expats will be required to pay for these services.
-Most expats living in Ottawa will have additional private health insurance, often provided by their employer, to cover these costs.
+Prescription medicines, dentistry, and optometry are not part of the OHIP coverage, except under special conditions, so you will be required to pay for these services.
+Most people living in Ottawa have additional private health insurance, often provided by their employer, to cover these costs.
+You typically have to pay out of pocket for prescription medicines and submit your receipts to your private health insurance provider to be reimbursed.

 Hospitals in Ottawa